 What curly girls need to look for in a hair wax

-Although considered a more unusual choice, using wax on curly hair isn’t unheard of.
-Mostly used by men, or women who want a more controlled look with their updos, wax can give curls a controlled, more manageable look.
 The best wax for curls is one that is more rubbery or tacky in texture rather than hard or pasty.
-Look for formulations that separate easily between your fingers, with a slight stickiness, but with an overall lightweight feel—anything that looks and feels too much like lard in a tin might drag on your spirals and give them a half-baked, almost limp shape.
+Look for formulations that separate easily between your fingers, with a slight stickiness, but with an overall lightweight feel.

-We adore the feel of a whip, such as Nexxus New York Salon Care Exxpand+ Volumizing Whip, which is lighter and more spreadable on ringlets, yet with the tack of a soufflé.
-For more streetified looks, we like the matte consistency of Bed Head by TIGI Manipulator Matte Cream, which texturizes and gives edge to either wet or dry hair without too much traction.
+We adore the feel of a whip, such as Nexxus Exxpand + Volumizing Whip, which is lighter and more spreadable on ringlets, yet with the tack of a soufflé.
+For more streetified looks, we like the matte consistency of Bed Head by TIGI Manipulator Matte Cream, which texturizes and gives an edge to either wet or dry hair without too much traction.

 For short curls, you can opt for hair wax instead of mousse to define your ringlets.
 To help keep your natural curls looking springy, lightly coat them with a smooth wax.
 This can help retain their bounce, without having them lose their flexible texture.

 If you’re in the market for a hair wax that also imparts shine, look for formulations that have an oilier feel.
-We have to caveat: These won’t provide as much hold and control as a harder, more matte wax will, so best preserve these latter formulations for the guys or if you want to keep a shorter hairstyle under tight rein.
+We have to caveat: These won’t provide as much hold and control as a harder, more matte wax will.

 Bonus: Hard wax hacks